zzzzBov/cooper/README.md

 > 🚧 Work in progress 🚧

-Cooper is a JavaScript web framework.
+Cooper is a JavaScript web framework designed to work with the web platform.

 What sets Cooper apart from other frameworks is that it's built with a collection of guiding principles: